-A 1789 atlas by Christopher Colles shows the Red Mill on the Country Road in Middlesex.
+A 1789 atlas by Christopher Colles shows the Red Mill on the Old Post Road in Middlesex.
 A mile marker on the atlas indicates that the Red Mill is 48 miles from Federal Hall on Wall Street in New York City.

 230 Old Kings Highway North, Darien, Connecticut.
 March 2006.